Proportional reasoning: Water Triangle

 A correct multiplicative answer is relatively rare.
-By far the most common answer is something like: “2 units because the water level on the right side increased by two units so the water level on the left side must decrease by two units and 4 – 2 = 2.”
-Less frequently the reason for two units is: “Before there is a total of 10 units because 4 + 6 = 10.
-The total number of units must stay the same so the answer is 2 because 2 + 8 = 10.”
+By far the most common answer is something like: "2 units because the water level on the right side increased by two units so the water level on the left side must decrease by two units and 4 – 2 = 2."
+Less frequently the reason for two units is: "Before there is a total of 10 units because 4 + 6 = 10.
+The total number of units must stay the same so the answer is 2 because 2 + 8 = 10."

-So again there are individuals who are not at the formal operational level apply an additive strategy rather than a multiplicative strategy to solve an inverse proportion.
-And, like the direct proportion, this incorrect strategy appears to be logical to the individual and appears to give a reasonable answer.
-Students are very surprised when they actually carry out the experiment and tilt the triangle to find the answer is 3 and not 2 as they so confidently predicted.
+Once again, some individuals who have not yet reached the formal operational stage tend to use an additive rather than a multiplicative strategy to solve problems involving inverse proportion.
+As with direct proportion, this incorrect strategy seems logical to the individual and appears to produce a reasonable answer.
+Students are often surprised when they perform the experiment and tilt the triangle, discovering that the correct answer is 3 rather than 2, as they had confidently predicted.